dragonfly-science/dragonfly-website/content/news/2013-02-01-welcome-chris-knox.md

 title: Doing our bit to reverse the brain drain
 ---

-Christopher Knox has recently joined the Dragonfly team as a visualisation scientist.
+Christopher Knox recently joined the Dragonfly team as a visualisation scientist.
 Originally from Christchurch, he spent 10 years overseas, most recently in Saudi Arabia.

-Although Christopher
+Although Chris
 and his wife were planning to return to New Zealand eventually, the offer of a job with Dragonfly was the catalyst they needed to make the move home.